 You have plenty of choices for tenant insurance providers in Canada.
 Here is how the top providers compare:

-offers a suite of insurance policies to cover small business owners, freelancers, and of course, tenants.
-Tenant insurance from APOLLO provides extensive coverage at an incredible starting price of only $17 per month.
+APOLLO Insurance offers a suite of insurance policies to cover small business owners, freelancers, and of course, tenants.
+Tenant insurance from APOLLO provides extensive coverage at an incredible starting price of only $19 per month.
 You can customize your plan for additional coverage for jewelry, bicycles, and computers.
 They also offer additional living expenses coverage up to $30,000!

 Not only does APOLLO boast some of the most affordable plans in Canada, but its platform also makes it easy to apply and get approval within minutes.
 They offer outstanding customer service in follow-up, too.
 Once you’ve submitted your application for tenant insurance, an APOLLO insurance agent will be in touch with you to answer any questions and ensure your policy provides the coverage you need.
 After you sign and pay for your policy, it will be emailed directly to you.
 Read our full APOLLO Insurance review.